wp-plugins/highlight-search-terms/readme.txt

 Tested up to: 2.9.2
 Stable tag: 0.4

-Lightweight search terms highlighter using jQuery to wrap search terms with span tags when referer is a search engine or within wp search results using jQuery.
-No options to set, just add a CSS rule for class "hilite" to your stylesheet to make the highlights show up any way you want them to.
+Lightweight search terms highlighter using jQuery.
+Wraps search terms with span tags (with class "hilite") when referer is a search engine or within wp search results.

 == Description ==